Love Ain't Here Anymore

 "Love Ain't Here Anymore" is a song by English boy band Take That.
 Released on 27 June 1994 by RCA and BMG, it was the sixth and final single taken from the band's second studio album, Everything Changes (1993).
 The song peaked at number three in the UK Singles Chart, ending their string of consecutive number-one singles.
-It failed to overtake Wet Wet Wet's cover of "Love Is All Around" at number one, and American R&B group, All-4-One, who reached number two with "I Swear".
 "Love Ain't Here Anymore" was re-recorded for release in the United States and included on their first Greatest Hits compilation in 1996.

 Take That also recorded a Spanish version of the song, "No si aqui no hay amor", which entered the Spanish AFYVE chart at number two.
 It appears as a B-side to Take That's following single, "Sure", while the English version appears on the United States single of "Back for Good".
 "Love Ain't Here Anymore" has received a silver sales status certification for sales of over 200,000 copies in the UK.
 A new, re-recorded version of the song appears as a track on the group's 2018 compilation album Odyssey, featuring vocals from US singing group Boyz II Men.